mlee633/SignAlert/README.md

 --- SIGN ALERT ---
 Sign Alert is a tool used to help hard of hearing individuals communicate with individuals who do not understand American Sign Language (ASL).
+What the user must have:
+- PyQT5
+- numpy
+- Pytorch
+- Pillow (PIL)
+- CV2

-The user should first have a dataset they wish to use installed on their computer.
+The MUST start the tool by opening up the MainMenuGUI.py file The user should first have a dataset they wish to use installed on their computer.
 We recommend the Sign Language MNIST Dataset (https://www.kaggle.com/datasets/datamunge/sign-language-mnist).
 Once the user has a dataset they wish to train their model with, they can click on the Training button on the Main menu, which will lead them to the training window.